 The preparation of financial statements in accordance with IFRS requires management to make estimates and assumptions that affect the reported amounts in the financial statements and accompanying notes.
 Significant estimates include the fair value of venture investments and limited partnership investments.
-The valuation of venture investments and limited partnership investments impacts the management fees, the distributions to the General Partner under the General Partner Priority Profit Allocation and the Performance Allocation to the General Partner within equity (note 6).
+The valuation of venture investments and limited partnership investments to the General Partner under the General Partner Priority Profit Allocation and the Performance Allocation to the General Partner within equity (note 6).
 While management believes that the estimates used in preparing its financial statements are reasonable and prudent, actual results could differ from these estimates and these differences could be significant.